tqhuy2018/Casper-Kotlin-sdk/README.md

 <img width="377" alt="step3" src="https://user-images.githubusercontent.com/94465107/163926358-1d145c73-02ff-4dd5-9130-7c545abb0c50.png">

-Click OK several times to close the "Environment Variables" setting window, then open the "Command prompt" progame in Windows, type in this command:
+Click OK several times to close the "Environment Variables" setting window, then open the "Command Prompt" progame in Windows, type in this command:

 ```Kotlin
 javac -version
 ```

-You will see that java is running on your machine, somehow the result will be "javac 18" if you install JDK 18
+You will see that java is running on your machine, somehow the result will be "javac 18" if you install JDK 18.
+If not, please restart your computer and type the command line ```javac -version``` again.

 #### Install Maven
 Follow these step in this address to install Maven (for Windows & Linux)